ICAS Foundation Programme (Financial / Mentoring Assistance)

 - A financial bursary of up to £2,500 each year (to a maximum of £10,000 over four years) to assist with study costs, normally available for the duration of a student’s undergraduate degree.

 - Assistance in finding internships and graduate roles.

-The ICAS Foundation supported 26 students at the University of Strathclyde in the 2020-21 academic year.
-You can read the profile of Strathclyde graduate Amy Mellis on the ICAS Foundation website.
-Case study Amy Mellis
+The ICAS Foundation supported 20 students at the University of Strathclyde in the 2022-23 academic year.
+You can read the profile of Strathclyde graduate Amy Mellis CA, Case study Amy Mellis and Hazel Smith CA, Case study Hazel Smith on the ICAS Foundation website.

 - All applicants must be UK citizens, or residents with leave to remain.

 - You must be planning to study or currently studying an undergraduate course in Accountancy and / or Finance at the University of Strathclyde.
 If you are studying a joint degree, at least 50% of your course should involve study of Accounting or Finance topics.